-- Objectivity and professional skepticism, because of the Office's full independence from the Executive Government (e.g., ministries, Crown corporations, boards, commissions, funds) - Thorough knowledge of the: - Complex structure and systems the Government uses to manage public resources - Structure of legislative authorities governing the activities of government agencies related to financial reporting, safeguarding public resources, revenue raising, spending, borrowing, and investing - Audit of IT systems and use of data analytics - Accounting and assurance standards published by CPA Canada - Working knowledge of the issues facing government agencies operating in diverse types of businesses including education, health, insurance, protection of people and property, pension and benefit plans, energy, telecommunications, gaming, transportation, renewable resources, non-renewable resources, human resources, construction, and financial services - A business view derived from rigorous professional training and practical knowledge of public administration
+- Objectivity and professional skepticism because of the Office's full independence from the Executive Government (e.g., ministries, Crown corporations, boards, commissions, funds) - Thorough knowledge of the: - Complex structure and systems the Government uses to manage public resources - Structure of legislative authorities governing the activities of government agencies related to financial reporting, safeguarding public resources, revenue raising, spending, borrowing, and investing - Audit of IT systems and use of data analytics - Accounting and assurance standards published by CPA Canada - Working knowledge of the issues facing government agencies operating in diverse types of businesses including education, health, insurance, protection of people and property, pension and benefit plans, energy, telecommunications, gaming, transportation, renewable and non-renewable resources, human resources, construction, and financial services - A business view derived from rigorous professional training and practical knowledge of public administration

 The Office has four operating divisions (education, environment and infrastructure, finance, and health) and one support services division.
 A deputy provincial auditor leads each division with assigned staff.
 Each operating division has an assigned portfolio of audit work, and is responsible for completing that work within an assigned budget and agreed upon deadlines.
-The Support Services Division is responsible for human resources including training, financial reporting, performance reporting, IT systems, communications, and general administration.
-The new Assistant Provincial Auditor is responsible for maintaining the quality management system for the Office's compliance with generally accepted assurance standards.
+The Support Services Division is responsible for human resources including training, payroll, financial reporting, performance reporting, IT systems, communications, and general administration.
+The Assistant Provincial Auditor is responsible for maintaining the quality management system for the Office's compliance with generally accepted assurance standards.

-During 2022-23, the Office expects to employ 61 full-time equivalent positions (2021-22: 60).
-As of October 31, 2021, 30 (October 31, 2020: 32) of the Office's employees were professional accountants with 18 staff training to become professional accountants.
-Of these professional accountants, 11 have non-accounting designations (e.g., Certified Information System Auditor, Pension Plan Administration Certificate, and Certification in Risk Management Assurance).
+During 2023-24, the Office expects to employ 58 equivalent positions (2022-23: 60).
+As of October 31, 2023, 31 of the Office's employees were professional accountants (October 31, 2022: 31) with 14 staff training to become professional accountants.
+Of these professional accountants, 7 have non-accounting designations (e.g., Certified Information System Auditor, Certified Internal Auditor, Certification in Risk Management Assurance, and Chartered Professional in Human Resources).
 Four audit staff are non-accountant professionals (e.g., MPA, MSc).